-Work to construct the project will begin the week of April 1, 2024.
+Work to construct the project began the week of April 1, 2024.

 The 610 Extension Project will provide the final connections between Trunk Highway 610 to County Road 30 to complete the roadway system envisioned as part of the overall TH 610 project.
 It provides improved regional and local connections to I-94, TH 610 and County Road 30.
 The County Road 30 corridor, as it extends to the west serves a larger are between Highway 55 and I-94 that currently goes unserved.